-Managing large quantities of real estate data is computationally intensive, and well suited for background processing.
-The task involves importing thousands of listings from a RETS database into a Redis in-memory data structure store, using an open government API for geocoding, and association with other models, therefore a lot can go wrong, and it’s important to isolate these functions according to the single responsibility principle and separation of concerns.
+Managing large quantities of real estate data is computationally intensive, and well-suited for background processing.
+The task involves importing thousands of MLS® listings into a Redis in-memory data structure store, using an open government API for geocoding, and association with other models, therefore a lot can go wrong, and it’s important to isolate these functions according to the single responsibility principle and separation of concerns.

 This is an attempt to find the optimal setup using Heroku Redis in regards to concurrency and pool size, while gracefully dealing with